Skip to content

 The men’s suit, Punk, and the white wedding dress

-The exhibition is based on Nordiska museet’s collection of dress and fashion, along with a few loans.
-It shows a broad selection of garments and outfits.
-It includes luxury products such as embroideries and woollen fabrics, outdoor and sports styles, men’s suits, subculture clothes and everyday garments such as jumpers and cardigans.
+The exhibition was based on Nordiska museet’s collection of dress and fashion, along with a few loans.
+Abroad selection of garments and outfits was on display, including luxury products such as embroideries and woollen fabrics, outdoor and sports styles, men’s suits, subculture clothes and everyday garments such as jumpers and cardigans.

-Contemporary Nordic fashion designers who have been inspired by British styles and fabrics will be found here.
-Many influential British fashion brands which are worn by Nordic people are also represented, such as Mary Quant, Fred Perry, Mulberry and Burberry.
-The oldest object in the exhibition is from the 1340s and the youngest comes from an autumn and winter collection for 2018.
+Contemporary Nordic fashion designers who have been inspired by British styles and fabrics was also found here.
+Many influential British fashion brands which are worn by Nordic people were represented, such as Mary Quant, Fred Perry, Mulberry and Burberry.
+The oldest object that was on display is from the 1340s and the youngest comes from an autumn and winter collection for 2018.